Theory for Lattice Relaxation in Marginal Twist Moir\'es

-\emph{Discussion} --- To illustrate the power of the analytical theory, we apply our method to twisted bilayer MoTe$_2$.
-This is an important example since this material hosts exotic new phases like the fractional quantum anomalous Hall states \cite{cai_signatures_2023,zhang_polarization-driven_2024}.
+\emph{Discussion} --- To illustrate the power of the analytical theory, we apply it to aligned tMoTe$_2$.
+This is an important example since this material hosts exotic phases like fractional quantum anomalous Hall states \cite{cai_signatures_2023,zhang_polarization-driven_2024}.
 Here relaxation is particularly important since it changes the band topology.
 The experimentally observed Chern number sequence \cite{kang_evidence_2024} was reproduced by the machine learning force field method of Ref.\ \cite{zhang_polarization-driven_2024}.
-To test our theory, we first Fourier transform the acoustic part of the in-plane displacement field obtained from Ref.\ \cite{zhang_polarization-driven_2024}.
-This is shown in Fig.\ \ref{fig:fig4} where we only show the real part of the transverse components because the imaginary and longitudinal parts are three orders of magnitude smaller.
-Small imaginary parts are present because $D_6$ stacking symmetry is only approximate for tTMDs twisted near $0^\circ$.
+To test our theory, we first extract the dominant acoustic part of the in-plane displacement field from Ref.\ \cite{zhang_polarization-driven_2024}.
+The result is shown in Fig.\ \ref{fig:fig4} where we only show the real part of the transverse Fourier components because the imaginary and longitudinal parts are three orders of magnitude smaller.
+Small imaginary parts are present because $D_6$ is only an approximate symmetry for 2H tTMDs twisted near $0^\circ$.
 Consistent with Fig.\ \ref{fig:fig2} the small-angle regime is dominated by $u_{n,0}^\perp$ which signals domain formation.
-We then obtain the parameters $c_i = V_i / \mu$ by fitting the data for large angles to perturbative solutions of continuum elasticity up to 2nd order in $c_i/\theta^2$ \cite{Note1}.
+We then obtain the parameters $c_i = V_i / \mu$ by fitting the data for large angles to perturbative solutions of continuum elasticity up to 2nd order in $c_i/\theta^2$ \cite{Note2}.
 Without further fitting, we compare the data at small twist angles to the analytical theory of Eq.\ \eqref{eq:uperp} using $c_{1,\text{eff}} = c_1-8c_2+9c_3$.
 As shown in Fig.\ \ref{fig:fig4}, the agreement is remarkable.
 We emphasize that the effective parameter for small twists is completely determined by the fit at large twist angles.